 Use A VPN

 VPNs (virtual private networks) keep your browsing private by redirecting your network connection through another virtual network in a different location.
 Using a VPN prevents websites from collecting your real IP address or actual geographic location.
+However, there is also a case against VPNs that claim that these tools aren’t the perfect privacy tool they claim to be.

 Can I Just Enable “Do Not Track”?